sokoide/design-patterns/decorator-example/README.md

 # Go Decorator Pattern Example (Clean Architecture)

 This project is an educational sample code that implements the **Decorator Pattern** using the **Go** language.
-You will learn a technique to dynamically add functionality (behavior) to an existing object without modifying it.
+It demonstrates how to dynamically add responsibilities (features) to objects without using inheritance.

 ## What This Example Shows

-- Demonstrates the core intent of the pattern in a small Go example
-- Keeps the `usecase` layer independent of concrete implementations (`adapter`); selection/wiring happens in `main.go`
+- **Dynamic Behavior Extension**: Wrapping a base object (Coffee) with decorators (Mocha, Whip) to add cost and description.
+- **Composition over Inheritance**: Using struct embedding or interface composition to achieve the "is-a" relationship behaviorally.
+- **Recursive Processing**: How the `GetCost` call chains through all wrappers.

 ## Quick Start